AndreaJens/rakugaki-rumble/README.md

 ### Universal Mechanics (notation uses joypad buttons and numpad notation)
 * 4: Backdash (8 frames of full invulnerability)
 * B (ground): Infinity Install (with full meter, cancels every grounded attack, lasts 2.5 seconds - removes the Bounce Limit and increases the momentum transfer from the walls)
-* 2B (on the ground): Zero Install (with full meter, cancels every grounded attack, lasts 2.5 seconds - removes bounces all together but slashes damage to 66%)
+* 2B (on the ground): Zero Install (with full meter, cancels every grounded attack, lasts 2.5 seconds - removes bounces all together but slashes damage down to 66%)
 * B (while in air hit stun): Interrupt Stumble (with full meter.
 If performed without full meter, it will disable the super meter for the whole round)
 * j.2A: universal air spike, stops the opponent momentum and slams them to the ground on hit